aleshaleksey/fansys23/08-spell-list.md

 Collectively, the fey offer one piece of useful knowledge between, and should violence or other danger erupt before the spell ends, disappear, along with the feast.
 In this case, the offered memory (if any) is not consumed, and the beneficial effects of the feast are not gained.

-**Special**: If the caster offers up a precious memory, the MP dice cost of the spell is removed.
+**Special**: If the caster offers up a precious memory (resulting in the loss of 1 rank in a skill of the caster's choice), the MP dice cost of the spell is removed.
 In addition, each entity that partakes in the feast can gain TWO of the below benefits, which it retains for 7 days:
 - Immunity to "grappled", "prone", "restrained", "immobilised".
 - Immune to "diseased" and "poisoned", and "necrotic" and "poison" damage.
 - Immunity to "crippled", "incapacitated", "bleeding"